peternmai/ProjectDrive16_17/about.md

 **John (Jack) Wheelock**<br />
 *Aerospace Engineer - 2018*<br />
-Primary Tasks: Designing custom 3D printed CAD designs to ensure the structural integrity of the vehicle as well as the custom 360 LIDAR system*
+Primary Tasks: Designing custom 3D printed CAD designs for the custom 360 LIDAR system as well as ensuring the structural integrity of the vehicle